Beyond Flat Unknown Labels in Open-World Object Detection: Method

 \section{Method}

 In this section, we present the details of our proposed method (Figure \ref{fig:pipeline}).
-It consists of three main components: an objectness head with sparsemax, a hierarchical-aware activation, and a hierarchy-guided relabeling strategy.
+It consists of three main components: an objectness head with sparsemax, a hierarchy-aware activation, and a hierarchy-guided relabeling strategy.